Transfer Student Checklist

 EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua, Australia, Bahamas, Belize, British Guyana, Belize, Canada (except for Quebec), Ireland, Jamaica, New Zealand, St. Vincent, Trinidad & Tobago, and United Kingdom.

-- Original financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
-Original financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
+- Financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
+Financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
 Financial documentation should be on bank letterhead.

 - Copy of passport biographical page, previous school(s) I-20(s) or DS-2019(s), visa(s), and I-94 card.